Globular weak $\omega$-categories as models of a type theory: Models of

-\paragraph{Existence of the Kan extension.} The previous results show that algebraic natural transformations can be built inductively following the structure of contexts, starting with the empty contexts and computed with a sequence of context comprehension operations.
-This lets us define and characterize the right Kan extension of any cat-category with families $\C$ along the functor $P_\infty$, by proving that all the canonical diagrams of objects in $\Syn{\CaTT}$ necessarily have a limit in $\C$. \begin{lemma} Given a cat-category with families $F:\op{\COH_\infty}\to\C$, for every context $\GG$ in $\Syn{\CaTT}$ the diagram $(\GG\downarrow P_\infty) \to \op{\COH_{\infty}}\overset{F}{\to}\C$ has a limit. \end{lemma} \begin{proof} The limit $X$ of such a diagram is characterized by the fact that there is a natural isomorphism in $\GD$, $\C(\GD,X)\simeq \widehat{\COH_\infty}(N\GG,N_G\GD)$, so it suffices to construct an object $X$ which satisfies this property.
-Proposition~\ref{prop:alg<->nerve} lets us rewrite as s We proceed by induction on $\GG$ to show that there exists an object $X$ satisfying this property. \begin{itemize} \item For the context $\emptycontext$, an element of the presheaf $T\emptycontext$ is a substitution $\emptycontext\vdash \Gg: D^n$, so by Lemma~\ref{lemma:up-disk-catt} it is necessarily of the form $\Gc_t$ where $t$ is a term in the context $\emptycontext$.
+We proceed by induction on $\GG$ to show that there exists an object $X$ satisfying this property. \begin{itemize} \item For the context $\emptycontext$, an element of the presheaf $T\emptycontext$ is a substitution $\emptycontext\vdash \Gg: D^n$, so by Lemma~\ref{lemma:up-disk-catt} it is necessarily of the form $\Gc_t$ where $t$ is a term in the context $\emptycontext$.
 Since by Lemma~\ref{lemma:empty-ctx-catt} there is no such term, this implies that there is no element in $T\emptycontext$, and thus it is the empty globular set, that is initial.
 Moreover the only natural transformation $! : T\emptycontext \to T_F\GD$ is vacuously algebraic.
 Hence $\widehat{\G}(T\GG,T_F\GD)_{\alg}=\set{\bullet}$ is a singleton.
-So the limit of the diagram is the terminal object in $\C$, which exists by definition of a category with families. \item For a context of the form $(\GG,x:A)$, assuming that there is an object $Y$ in $\C$, together with a natural isomorphism $\C(\GD,Y)\simeq\widehat{\G}(T\GG,T_F\GD)_{\alg}$.
+So the limit of the diagram is the terminal object in $\C$, which exists by definition of a category with families. \item For a context of the form $(\GG,x:A)$, assume that there is an object $Y$ in $\C$, together with a natural isomorphism $\C(\GD,Y)\isoto\widehat{\G}(T\GG,T_F\GD)_{\alg}$.
 We can apply Lemma~\ref{lemma:extends-alg}, which provides the following equalities